Pbotsaris/my_sqlite/README.md

     ruby src/my_sqlite.rb

 ## Basic Usage
-There are two ways you can use `my_sql`
+There are two ways you can use `my_sqlite`

 1. loading the a table from a csv or
-2. querying a .csv directly.
+2. querying a .csv file directly.

 Loading a table from a CSV is much more performant as the program will index the table upon loading.
 It will also create a copy of the `.csv` file in the `data/` directory so editing a table will NOT modify your original csv file.